 The Deutscher Corporate Governance Kodex, the German corporate governance code (the Code), consists of three elements.
 At first it describes legal regulations for management and supervision of German listed companies (corporate governance), which are mainly referring to the Aktiengesetz (German Stock Corporation Act).
 Further elements are international and national acknowledged standards for good and responsible corporate governance, in the form of recommendations and suggestions.
 Recommendations are marked in the text by use of the word “shall” and suggestions of the word “should”.

 Through the declaration of conformity pursuant to § 161 Aktiengesetz (Stock Corporation Act), the code has a legal basis.
 Accordingly, the recommendations and suggestions are not mandatory.
 However, deviations from the recommendations – not the suggestions – have to be explained and disclosed with the annual declaration of conformity (Comply or Explain).
 The recommendations and suggestions of the code become valid with the publication in the official section of the Federal Gazette.

 Besides giving recommendations and suggestions that reflect the best practice of corporate governance, the Code aims at enhancing the German corporate governance system’s transparency and comprehensibility, in order to strengthen the confidence of international and national investors, clients, employees and the general public in the management and supervision of German listed companies.

 The Commission reviews the Code on an annual basis in order to find out if it still describes the best practice of good corporate governance and adapts it when indicated.

 (Prof. Dr. Rolf Nonnenmacher)

 The latest version of the Code is published on this internet page.
-This version of the Code includes the amendments resolved at the plenary meeting on February 7 2017.
-The amended version was published in the Federal Gazette 24 April 2017.
+This version of the Code includes the amendments on 28 April 2022.
+The amended version was published in the Federal Gazette 27 June 2022.
 Be aware that the English version of the Code is a convenience translation.